 Care During Pregnancy

-Dr. Gore and Dr. Sebree want women to know that dental care during pregnancy is vital, but there is certain protocol that should be taken when having dental care during this time.
+Dr. Gore and Dr. Sebree want women to know that dental care during pregnancy is vital, but there is a certain protocol that should be taken when having dental care during this time.
 In fact, many pregnant women travel to Dr. Gore and Dr. Sebree for dental care during pregnancy since they enjoy the comforts and courteous service offered by the team members.

 - First, it’s wise to have a professional dental cleaning before pregnancy.
 It is not advised to have non-emergency dentistry in the first trimester or third trimester.
 X-rays can usually be postponed until after the delivery of the baby.